Radiation Exposure & RECA

 | Toxic exposure screening | Request at VA enrollment or healthcare visit | Your VA medical center |

-Important: You can file for both VA disability benefits and RECA compensation — they are separate programs and one does not affect the other.
+Important: You can file for both VA disability benefits and RECA compensation — they are separate programs.
+However, RECA Onsite Participant payments are offset by VA disability compensation amounts received for the same illness.